Living in Wellington

 1. Wander the waterfront

-The waterfront is a great place to go walking, running, skating, and biking, or to just sit and chill.
-On Sundays there's the Harbourside Market.
+The waterfront is a great place to go walking, running, skating, and biking, or to just sit and take it all in.
+Follow the Writers Walk, or visit the Harbourside Market on Sundays.

 2. Experience the nightlife